• Prisma Header March 2023

 Distance from Greenville: 3 hours and 20 minutes

-Highlights: Big aqua park, little beach and swimming area for smaller kids, only over-water ropes course in the country, kids summer camps (you can send a kid there for a day while you’re on vacation), covered picnic areas, other water activity rentals
+Highlights: Big aqua park, a little beach, and swimming area for smaller kids, only over-water ropes course in the country, kids summer camps (you can send a kid there for a day while you’re on vacation), covered picnic areas, other water activity rentals

 Address: 3050 Marlin Road, Johns Island SC